Koreans During WWII

 It was an era where heroes were produced and praised daily.
 Newspapers of the time were filled with stories of Patriotic Koreans.
 Yi Won-ha 이원하 was a healthy 74-year-old man, living in Cheongju, Chungcheong Province 청주, 충청도.
 He purportedly died on Jan.
 26, 1939, under a flagpole, but what was important was his position.
 He was purportedly found kneeling and bowing towards the east, where the Emperor of Japan resides.
 His patriotic story was made into a movie and shown throughout the Korean peninsula.
 The title was “I Will Die under the Flag” (국기 밑에서 나는 죽으리).
 Yi Chang-man 이창만 (李昌) was a 29-year-old man living in Hoengseong, Gangwon-do 횡성, 강원도.
 In 1940, he committed suicide when he failed to overcome the high competition rate and was not selected as a volunteer soldier.
 Corporal Yi In-seok 이인석 was the first Korean Volunteer to die while fighting in the Sino-Japanese War.
 In February 1940, he became the first Korean to be awarded the Order of the Golden Kite 금치훈장 (金鵄勲章).
 The class is unknown, but purportedly it was a 1st Class.
 In Korea, this order is often called the Gold Decoration 금치장 (金鵄章).
 Yi In-seok’s birthplace in Okcheon, North Chungcheong Province 옥천, 충북도 became a patriotic pilgrimage site.

 Volunteers for the Japanese Imperial Navy were subjected to much higher loyalty standards than the Army because it only takes 1 man to scuttle a ship.
 The Navy Special Volunteer System 해군특별지원병제 came into effect in August 1943.
-There were only two classes, the first lasting 6 months and the second lasted only 4 months.
+There were only two classes, the first lasting 6 months while the second only lasted 4 months due to the manpower shortages caused by the war.

-It would appear that the Yellow Bird with the Red Circle that goes below the tail feathers was used exclusively in Korea.
-Yellow eagles were used on other Japanese badges.
+It would appear that the Yellow Bird with the Red Circle that goes below the tail feathers was used exclusively in Korea for volunteer badges.
+Yellow eagles with red circles were used on other Japanese badges.
 The Red circles that go behind or in front of the tail feathers were Japanese Imperial Army Paratrooper Wings.
 A solid red sun disc behind the bird is not uncommon.

 Corporal Yi In-seok이인석, the first Korean volunteer to be killed in action.
 Notice that his collar tabs are for the 78th Infantry Regiment.
 For more on the 78th see my page on Colonial Badges and Fobs.